penmasters/zabbix-book/docs/ch01-zabbix-components/partitioning-database.md

     ```chmod 750 /usr/lib/zabbix/mysql_zbx_part.pl
     ```

 Now, let's make sure all the settings in the script are set-up correctly.
-Edit the script with your favorite editor (yes, nano is also an option).
+Edit the script with your favourite editor (yes, nano is also an option).

 !!! info "Edit the script"